RancyKaur/SOEN6841/README.md

 Additionally there are exercieses that are documented as well

 Please refer to this wiki to check the concepts that are covered in the course that I learned: https://github.com/RancyKaur/SOEN6841/wiki

+This wiki is regularly updated especially before Saturday midnight :)